-This guide concentrates on MTD for businesses and sets out what is known about that section of the MTD project so far.
+This guide concentrates on MTD for VAT and income tax and sets out what is known about that section of the MTD project so far.

 Planning point

 MTD is being introduced gradually with a separate roll-out for each tax.
 It will be important to keep up to date with new deadlines for reporting the taxes you pay when they are established.